digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

 The participant nodes, the sequencer and the mediator have a local component called the *Identity Providing Service Client* (**IPS client**).
-This component establishes the connection to the IPS of the synchronizer to read and validate the identity information in the synchronizer.
+This component establishes the connection to the IPS of the sync domain to read and validate the identity information in the sync domain.

-The IPS client exposes a read API providing aggregated access to the synchronizer topology information and public keys provided by the IPS of one or more synchronizers.
+The IPS client exposes a read API providing aggregated access to the sync domain topology information and public keys provided by the IPS of one or more sync domains.

-The identity-providing service receives keys and certificates through some process and evaluates the justifications, before presenting the information to the IPS clients of the participant or synchronizer entities.
+The identity-providing service receives keys and certificates through some process and evaluates the justifications, before presenting the information to the IPS clients of the participant or sync domain entities.
 The IPS clients verify the information.
 The local consumers of the IPS client-read API trust the provided information without verifying the justifications, leading to a separation of synchronization and identity management.